SylionApps/Squire-Stream-Template/README.md

 ## Installation
 Download or clone this repository and double click on the .stm file (template.stm on this case).
 The stream will be added automatically to Squire Helper.
 After a few seconds, the stream’s content will be available on “Shows” section on Squire.app.

+## Recommendations
+I do recommend to sort Movies by Popular filter.
+To do this open Squire.app and press down key to access filter list.

 ## Support
 If you are experiencing problems please open a new Issue, so I can take a look.